 - 🎟 Admission: Free (Boat rentals and museum also very affordable)

-Final Thoughts: Experience the Calm Side of Tokyo
+Final Thoughts: Experience the Calm Side of Tokyo at Senzokuike Park!

 If you want to slow down and explore a side of Tokyo that most tourists miss, Senzokuike Park is the perfect spot.
 Whether you’re paddling across the pond, walking under cherry blossoms, or discovering Japanese history, this park offers a meaningful experience for all types of travelers.